Sadiya-125/Hack4Good-2025-Sensai/README.md

-# Sensai
+# Sigma AI

-Welcome to the Sensai project!
+Welcome to the Sigma AI!
 This project is deployed on Vercel and can be accessed at the following link:

 [Deployed Website](https://sensai-seven-silk.vercel.app/)